isaacfoojx-byte/TF2-market-analyser/README.md

 # BEFORE YOU GO ON

-In order to generate the complete CSV as shown in the folder "data" as an example, one must first create a remote chrome setup using these commands:
+In order to generate the complete CSV as shown in the folder "data" as an example, one must first create a remote chrome setup using these commands in VSCode's Powershell:

 "C:\Program Files\Google\Chrome\Application\chrome.exe" --remote-debugging-port=9222